 Ensuring that we have adequate internal financial and accounting controls and procedures in place so that we can produce accurate financial statements on a timely basis is a costly and time-consuming effort that will need to be evaluated frequently.
 Section 404 of the Sarbanes-Oxley Act requires public companies to conduct an annual review and evaluation of their internal controls and attestations of the effectiveness of internal controls by independent auditors.
 Our failure to maintain the effectiveness of our internal controls in accordance with the requirements of the Sarbanes-Oxley Act could have a material adverse effect on our business.
-We could lose investor confidence in the accuracy and completeness of our financial reports, which could have an adverse effect on the price of our Common Stock.
+We could lose investor confidence in the accuracy and completeness of our financial reports, which could have an adverse effect on the price of our common stock.
 In addition, if our efforts to comply with new or changed laws, regulations, and standards differ from the activities intended by regulatory or governing bodies due to ambiguities related to practice, regulatory authorities may initiate legal proceedings against us and our business may be harmed.

-An active trading market for our Common Stock may not develop or be sustained, and you may not be able to resell your shares at or above the price at which you purchased them.
+An active trading market for our common stock may not develop or be sustained, and you may not be able to resell your shares at or above the price at which you purchased them.

 An active trading market for our shares may never develop or be sustained.
-In the absence of an active trading market for the Common Stock, shares of Common Stock may not be able to be resold at or above the purchase price of such shares.
-Although there can be no assurances, we expect that our Common Stock will continue to be quoted on the OTC Bulletin Board, an over-the-counter quotation system, on which the shares of our Common Stock are currently quoted.
-However, even if our Common Stock continues to be quoted on the OTC Bulletin Board, it is unlikely that an active market for our Common Stock will develop in the foreseeable future.
-It may be more difficult to dispose of shares or obtain accurate quotations as to the market value of our Common Stock compared to securities of companies whose shares are traded on the NASDAQ or another stock exchange.
+In the absence of an active trading market for our common stock, shares of common stock may not be able to be resold at or above the purchase price of such shares.
+Although there can be no assurances, we expect that our common stock will continue to be quoted on the OTC Bulletin Board, an over-the-counter quotation system, on which the shares of our common stock are currently quoted.
+However, even if our common stock continues to be quoted on the OTC Bulletin Board, it is unlikely that an active market for our common stock will develop in the foreseeable future.
+It may be more difficult to dispose of shares or obtain accurate quotations as to the market value of our common stock compared to securities of companies whose shares are traded on the NASDAQ or other stock exchanges.

-Our stock price may be highly volatile and our Common Stock could decline in value.
+Trading in our common stock is currently limited and our stock price may be highly volatile and could decline in value.

-The number of shares of Common Stock and warrants issued as a result of the Merger bears no relationship to our assets, book value or historical results of operations or any other established criterion of value on a stand alone or pro forma combined basis with Parent, or the trading price of the shares of Common Stock prior to the Merger, and may bear no relationship to the trading price of our Common Stock after the Merger.
+The number of shares of common stock and warrants issued as a result of the Merger bears no relationship to our assets, book value or historical results of operations or any other established criterion of value on a stand alone or pro forma combined basis with 22nd Century, or the trading price of the shares of our common stock prior to the Merger, and may not bear any continuing relationship to the trading price of our common stock following the Merger.

-The market prices for securities in general have been highly volatile and may continue to be highly volatile in the future.
-The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our Common Stock:
+In addition, our common stock is currently traded on the OTC Bulletin Board, and, therefore, the trading volume is currently more limited and sporadic than if our common stock were traded on a national stock exchange such as the NASDAQ Stock Market or the NYSE.
+Further, the market prices for securities in general have been highly volatile and may continue to be highly volatile in the future.
+The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock: